Beyond fossil fuel free

 Investor leadership – We’re speaking to investment groups about the important role the sector can play, taking responsibility and setting direction to address climate change through investment.
-To see this in practice, read our CEO’s thoughts on the outcome of the COP21 agreement after his involvement in the Paris conference recently.

 Companies – We’re working with companies to help them report transparently about direct and indirect emissions, and set their own emission reduction paths.

 Government – By injecting an ethical investor voice into policy debates, we’re working to stimulate urgent government action on climate change.